Arikesari II: Rebellion against Govinda

-Conflit with Bappuva
+Conflict with Bappuva

 The records of Arikesari's family state Arikesari single-handedly repulsed an invasion by an ankakara of Bappuva, the younger brother of Kakkala.
 The identity of Bappuva and Kakkala is not certain, but they were most probably enemies of Arikesari's overlord Amoghavarsha III, and Arikesari appears to have defeated them on the orders of the emperor.
 Some earlier scholars identified Kakkala as the Rashtrakuta king Kakkala II (Karka II), but this is not correct, as Kakkala II ascended the Rashtrakuta throne much later, in 972.

 A Shilahara grant inscription mentions one Karkara, who was overthrown by Amoghavarsha III.
 However, there is no concrete evidence to suggest that this Karkara was same as Kakkala: he is not known to have had a brother named Bappuva.

 The 940 Deoli inscription states that Krishna III, the son and successor of Amoghavarsha III, killed a chief named Bappuka.
 The name "Bappuka" may be a variant of "Bappuva", but this Bappuka is not known to have had a brother named Kakkala.
 Therefore, his identification as Arikesari's enemy is not certain either.